Sandy Bridge: Overclocking

 With Sandy Bridge, Intel has tied the speed of every bus (USB, SATA, PCI, PCIe, CPU cores, Uncore, memory etc.) to a single internal clock generator issuing the basic 100 MHz Base Clock (BClk).
 With CPUs being multiplier locked, the only way to overclock is to increase the BClk, which can be raised by only 5–7% without other hardware components failing.
 As a work around, Intel made available K/X-series processors, which feature unlocked multipliers; with a multiplier cap of 57 for Sandy Bridge.
 For the Sandy Bridge-E platform, there is alternative method known as the BClk ratio overclock.

 During IDF (Intel Developer Forum) 2010, Intel demonstrated an unknown Sandy Bridge CPU running stably overclocked at 4.9 GHz on air cooling.

 Chipset

 Non-K edition CPUs can overclock up to four bins from its turbo multiplier.

 vPro remote-control

 Sandy and Ivy Bridge processors with vPro capability have security features that can remotely disable a PC or erase information from hard drives.
 This can be useful in the case of a lost or stolen PC.
 The commands can be received through 3G signals, Ethernet, or Internet connections.
 AES encryption acceleration will be available, which can be useful for video conferencing and VoIP applications.

 Intel Insider

-Sandy and Ivy Bridge processors contain a DRM technology that some video streaming web sites rely on to restrict use of their content.
+Sandy Bridge and Ivy Bridge processors contain a DRM technology that some video streaming web sites rely on to restrict use of their content.
 Such web sites offer 1080p streaming to users with such CPUs and downgrade the quality for other users.